rabuell/DAT-129_robert/projects/Readme.md

 module name - census_API1\
 Overview - Uses Cenus 5 Year ACS API to select races for two cointies in PA and compare the results in a bar chart.

+## Final Project

+module name - census_API1_1217
+Overview - Uses Cenus 5 Year ACS API to select races/Hispanic data for five congressional districts with a state and compare the results in a bar chart.
+Prompts for which state to be selected and which districts to be selected.
+Also write results to SQLite table.